viniciuswohnrath/viniciuswohnrath.github.io/_pages/research.md

 classes: wide
 ---

-My research examines the intersections between sociology of education, historical sociology, political sociology, and Latin American studies.

-I investigate how educational, legal, intellectual, and religious institutions produce political authority, legitimacy, and social hierarchies in Latin America.
-Across different empirical settings, my work examines elite formation, the circulation of pedagogical and juridical ideas, the political role of religious actors, and the institutionalization of expertise.

-Methodologically, I combine socio-historical analysis, ethnography, prosopography, sociology of intellectual fields, and comparative-historical approaches.

----

 ## Current Research Agenda

 ### Indigenous Education and Political Formation

-Research on indigenous teacher formation, Freirean pedagogy, political socialization, and educational autonomy in rural and indigenous communities in Mexico.
+Research on indigenous teacher formation, critical pedagogy, and political socialization in rural and indigenous communities in Mexico, based on ethnographic fieldwork in Cherán K’eri.
+Funding: Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI)

 ### Religion, Politics, and Public Space

-Research on secularism, symbolic disputes, and the sociopolitical configuration of public space in contemporary Latin America, with emphasis on the public role of religious institutions and processes of moral and political legitimization.
+Research on religion, secularism, and disputes over public space in contemporary Latin America, with emphasis on religious institutions, symbolic conflict, and processes of political and moral legitimization.
+Funding: Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), in collaboration with researchers at Rio de Janeiro State University (UERJ).

 ---